 Risks of a Ductless Mini-Split System

-Both mini-split systems and central air conditioners use refrigerant, also known as freon.
+Both mini-split systems and central air conditioners use refrigerant.

-In a mini-split, the liquid travels through the copper wiring or tubing that attaches the compressor and the indoor air-handling units.
-As a result, the temperature of the refrigerant may warm up only to cool back down as it cycles through.
+In a mini-split, the liquid travels through the copper wiring or tubing that attaches to the compressor and the indoor air-handling units.

-The refrigerant is a big part of how your ductless system can produce cold air.
-Thus, you’re right to be concerned when freon begins leaking from it.
+The refrigerant is a big part of how your ductless system can produce both heating and cooling.

 Refrigerant leaks are not exclusive to ductless mini-split systems, of course.
 Your regular central AC can experience the same side effects of a leak, including frozen evaporator coils.